 And I’m not the only one, of course.
 I know many people of faith who struggle regularly with the God of the Bible, because this God seems so locked in a world we don’t recognize, a world that is so distant from ours—a world we have worked hard to get over.
 I know others who say this God isn’t worth the trouble and therefore choose to believe in no God at all.

-No one should underestimate the force of this dilemma or the stress and pain it creates for people trying to believe.
+No one should underestimate the force of this dilemma or the stress and pain it creates for people trying to believe and make sense of God.

 Those who have a hard time with the God of the Bible can’t be dismissed as faithless rebels against God’s word.
 Some want to have faith—but they also want to have integrity.